 WCU faculty are invited to apply for "Fundamentals of Grant Writing," a two-day on-campus workshop to develop a grant proposal.
 Workshop leaders will be

 Dr. Joanna Downer of Duke University and Nancy Daneau of New York University.
 The

 workshop, originally scheduled for May, will be rescheduled for Fall 2020.

-NCBiotech's Flash Grant program offers support for creative ideas that have commercial
+NCBiotech's Flash Grant program offers up to $20,000 to support creative ideas that

 The Office of Research Administration assists and supports scholars and research stakeholders in the pursuit of funding and collaborations, stewardship of resources, and the ethical conduct of research.